 Design this Easy Catapult with craft sticks, a spoon and rubbers bands

-We first ran into this classic popsicle stick catapult at the Magic House maker workshop.
+We first ran into this popsicle stick catapult design at the Magic House maker workshop.
 The idea is pretty simple and there’s lots of variations.
 Try out a few and run some tests to see which one works best–like our Spoon-a-pult 2.0!

-Take 5 sticks and stack them, securing one end with a rubber band.
+- Take 5 sticks and stack them, securing one end with a rubber band.
 You'll need to wrap the rubber band around several times to make it nice and secure.